ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 in rust, it is responsible for various administration tasks and it uses the `ska_llm` internally.
 This cli component expose a friendly command line interface so that the admin can perform various operations.
 For the command line interface and argument parsing we will depend on `clap` library.
-For all datbase access we depend on the SeaORM library which we have describe in
+For all database access we depend on the SeaORM library which we have describe in
 @heading_rust_libraries.
 There are two top level commands, the `command_db` and `command_model`.
 The first command, `command_db`, is responsible for administration tasks that affect our PostgreSQL database.
 It has a single child